AdamFariello/Kernal_Density_Estimator-jupyter_lab/README.md

 - seaborn

-- warnings
+- standard python libraries (zipfile, warnings)

+Each can be installed via the terminal with: `pip install [insert library]`

 ##Program to run the lab
 Any program that runs jupyter labs.

-I personally use the linux mint repository release (can be installed with: "Sudo apt-get install jupyter")
+I personally use the linux mint repository release.

+(
+Which can be installed through the terminal with:
+`Sudo apt-get install jupyter`
+)

 ---